scotcoin/czarparty/README.md

 `fee_provided_remaining` or `fee_required_remaining` are no longer positive quantities.

-Because order matches pending BTC payment may be expired, orders involving Bitcoin cannot be filled, but remain always with a status `open`.
+Because order matches pending CZR payment may be expired, orders involving Czarcoin cannot be filled, but remain always with a status `open`.

 ## Message Types

 * Send
 * Order
-* BTCPay
+* CZRPay
 * Issue
 * Broadcast
 * Bet